BartMassey/advent-of-code-2016/README.md

 description than I have the energy to write at this point.
 I will revise this file in the indefinite future.

-There is more refactoring that should be done, and I am out of time and energy.
+There is more refactoring that should be done.
 Specifically:

 * The `try_pat()` function of days 21 and 22 should be
   pulled to `libaoc` and used in other parts as well.

-* The assembunny interpreter of days 12, 21, 23 and 25
-  should be unified and pulled into its own library.

 I am a novice Rust programmer.
 Feedback and pull requests are extremely welcome!
 Let me know what I should have done,